uriel1998/ainkcontracts/AInk_contract_author_book.md

 The Author will have a free electronic copy in ePub, Kindle, and PDF formats made available to them.
 These may not be redistributed.

-*optional* Each author will have one print author copy sent to their address of choice for free.
+The author will have one print author copy sent to their address of choice for free.

 ##PUBLISH-BY OR REVERT